-As a result of the evolving nature of COVID-19 and the rapidly evolving government policies of restriction implemented to contain it, as at the date of these financial statements, the Company is not in a position to reasonably estimate the financial effect of COVID-19 on the future financial performance and financial position of Cancer Council SA.
+As a result of the impact of COVID-19 and ongoing government policies of restriction implemented to contain it, as at the date of these financial statements, the Company is not in a position to reasonably estimate the financial effect of COVID-19 on the future financial performance and financial position of Cancer Council SA.

-There have been no significant change in the state of affairs of the Company in the period from 30 June to the date of this report that will have a material effect on the Company's financial performance.
+There has been no significant change in the state of affairs of the Company in the period from 30 June to the date of this report that will have a material effect on the Company's financial performance.